objectscript/Polymetric-Dashboard/README.md

 ## Overview
 Current Caché system monitoring functionality provides real-time information about a Caché environment.
 This allows for preventative measures to be taken before system failure by highlighting specific metrics when they are at unusual or dangerous values.
 Additionally, diagnosis of past or current erroneous events is aided by informative logs that are created by the system monitoring process.

-The System Monitor Dashboard project is a successor to the current system monitoring functionality.
+The Polymetric Dashboard project is a successor to the current system monitoring functionality.
 It combines new technology and modular design to create personalized and precise monitoring of a Caché environment as well as customizable and intuitive visualization of collected monitoring data.

 ## Usage